Seaby, Allen W

 About the author

-Allen Seaby was born in London in 1867, and began studying evening classes at the Reading School of Art.
+Allen W. Seaby (1867–1953) was born in London in 1867, and began studying evening classes at the Reading School of Art.
 He was appointed a lecturer in art at the school, which became part of the University of Reading.
 He became professor of art there from 1920–33.

 Finding the books